neon-software-dev/Accela/README.md

 A CMake-based client project can then be linked against Accela by passing the following CMake argument when configuring the client project:

 - `-DCMAKE_PREFIX_PATH=/accela/install/directory/lib/cmake`

+If using a different build system, point it towards the installed includes and libraries as appropriate for that build system.

 # Usage